viviandotdev/ObsidianVault/20 Sources/How to Do Great Work 1.md

 In most cases the recipe for doing great work is simply: work hard on excitingly ambitious projects, and something good will come of it.
 Instead of making a plan and then executing it, you just try to preserve certain invariants

-ots of great things began with someone saying "How hard could it be?"
+Lots of great things began with someone saying "How hard could it be?"

 Great work usually entails spending what would seem to most people an unreasonable amount of time on a problem.

 Great work happens by focusing consistently on something you're genuinely interested in.
 When you pause to take stock, you're surprised how far you've come.

-Writing a page a day doesn't sound like much, but if you do it every day you'll write a book a year.
-That's the key: consistency.
+**Writing a page a day doesn't sound like much, but if you do it every day you'll write a book a year.** That's the key: consistency.
 People who do great things don't get a lot done every day.
 They get something done, rather than nothing.